robotics102/um-f25/project_1/1_drive_square.md

 - *Hint: Use the ```robot.drive(vx, vy, wz)``` function to move the robot.*

-## Testing and Expected Behavior
+## Expected Behavior

+The robot should drive in a square three times.
+Aim for a sidelength between 0.5 and 1 meters.

+## Testing

 There are no unit tests for this checkpoint.

 The robot behavior can be tested by running the ```drive_square``` executable.
-The robot should drive in a square three times.